 - Applications are submitted to the Students' Union and are screened by the DPSC and Activities Team.
 You may be asked for further information at this state.

 - The Union will confirm whether it will recommend it for funding to the Committee or not.
 If your application is being put forward to the committee, you may be asked for further information or to collaborate with other potential stakeholders.
 Once you have produced the final version of you application form it will be passed to the committee within 1 week of the deadline passing (outlined below)

 - Following the committee meeting, you will receive an outcome outlining either your award, or your reasons for rejection.

-Below you can view the funding deadline dates for Harlington for this academic year
+Below you can view the funding deadline dates for Harlington for the academic year 2022/2023

 For any applications that are successful we are happy for you to spend the money from your grant as soon as you have received an approval letter from the committee.